 If you’re visiting London, or just want a little Spanish food in your life, you’ll want to check out acclaimed Spanish Chef José Pizarro and his restaurants José Tapas Bar, Pizarro Restaurant, and José Pizarron in Brodgate.
-If you’re not planing to be in London anytime soon, his cookbook, Catalonia: Recipes from Barcelona and Beyond is the perfect way to get a touch of Spanish cuisine in your life.
+If you’re not planning to be in London anytime soon, his cookbook, Catalonia: Recipes from Barcelona and Beyond is the perfect way to get a touch of Spanish cuisine in your life.
 Below we’re sharing his recipe for something amazing – his “Bermondsey Bomb” made with lots of potatoes, garlic, hot peppers, all fried in a crispy ball.

 According to Pizarro, “La bomba de la Barceloneta is one of the most popular tapas in Barcelona.
 It’s a big fried ball made with mashed potato and normally stuffed with spicy carrots or meat.

 I’m not sure if it’s true, but La Cova Fumada is renowned as the birthplace of this dish.
 It is definitely worth a visit – it’s a lovely old-fashioned bar serving great food.
 Enjoy a vermut with your bomba – they cook a stunning local version with prawns and octopus, it’s very tasty.

 La Barceloneta was badly destroyed during the civil war, as was the area in London where I have two of my restaurants, Bermondsey.
 We’ve used a little bit of irony here, and called this dish the ‘Bermondsey Bomb’ as it appears on my menu.”